una/personal-goals/happy-moments/happy-moments.md

 08/26/2015
 ---
 I saw stroopwaffle in Whole Foods and got one (just one) and ate it with a smile and it reminded me of the stroopwaffle I had on the Twitter roof deck :)

+08/27/2015
+---
+Today was IBM studio crawl.
+Oh my gosh it was *so* much fun :) I really love my coworkers.
+We got blue drinks and mixers because we're Bluemix-ers.
+Hehe